-- (h) If a cannabis sample does not yield satisfactory results for any testing required under this section, the laboratory shall enter all analysis and test results into the Cannabis Analytic Tracking System and dispose of the cannabis sample in accordance with section 21a-XXX-3 of these Policies and Procedures.
-Thereafter, the cannabis establishment may: - (1) Retest and reanalyze the cannabis by having an employee from the same laboratory select another random sample from the same batch.
-If the sample yields satisfactory results for all testing required hereunder, an employee from a different laboratory shall select a different random sample from the same batch for testing.
-If both samples yield satisfactory results for all testing required hereunder, the cannabis batch shall be permitted for sale, transfer, transport, or other conveyance in accordance with the act; or - (2) Remediate the cannabis batch, if a remediation plan sufficient to ensure public health and safety is submitted to and approved by the commissioner, and have a laboratory employee select a random sample from the remediated batch.
-If the sample yields satisfactory results for any testing required hereunder, an employee from a different laboratory shall select a different random sample from the same batch for testing.
-If both samples yield satisfactory results for all testing required hereunder, the cannabis batch shall be permitted for sale, transfer, transport, or other conveyance in accordance with the act. - (i) If the cannabis establishment does not retest or remediate, or if any subsequent testing does not yield satisfactory results for any testing required under this section, then the entire batch from which the sample was taken shall be destroyed by the cannabis establishment in accordance with section 21a-XXX-3 of these Policies and Procedures. - (j) The results of all testing required hereunder shall be valid for a period of one year from the date of testing, after which time cannabis shall be tested again and yield satisfactory results before it is permitted for sale, transfer, transport, or other conveyance in accordance with the act. - (k) In addition to entering all analysis and testing results into the Cannabis Analytic Tracking System, the laboratory shall maintain a separate record of all analysis and testing results. - (1) The Commissioner may require additional testing as necessary to further protect public health and safety. - (m)Corresponding certificates of analyses shall be available upon request to any person purchasing cannabis, and to physicians or APRNs.
+- (k) If a cannabis sample does not yield satisfactory results for any testing required under this section, the cannabis testing laboratory shall enter all analysis and test results into the Cannabis Analytic Tracking System and dispose of the cannabis sample in accordance with section 21a-421j-3 of the Regulations of Connecticut State Agencies.
+Thereafter, the cannabis establishment shall comply with the retesting, remediation, and disposal provisions set forth in section 3 of public act 24-76, as applied to all testing and analysis required under subsection (i) of this section, which retesting shall be evidenced by a certificate of analysis. - (1) The results of all testing and analyses required for a certificate of analysis shall be valid for the earlier of (1) a period of one year from the date on the certificate of analysis, and (2) the expiration date of the cannabis, after which time cannabis shall be tested again and yield satisfactory results before it is permitted for sale, transfer, transport, or other conveyance in accordance with section 21a-420 of the Connecticut General Statutes to a retailer, hybrid retailer, or dispensary facility. - (m)In addition to entering all analysis and testing results into the Cannabis Analytic Tracking System, the cannabis testing laboratory shall maintain a separate record of all analysis and testing results. - (n) The Commissioner may waive or require additional testing as necessary to further protect public health and safety. - (o) Corresponding certificates of analyses shall be available upon request to any person purchasing cannabis, and to physicians, physician assistant or APRNs.

-Section 21a-XXX-31.
-Brand Name Testing and Registration.
+Section 21a-421j-30.
+Product Name Testing and Registration.